 The guiding principle of the program is that Fellows are required to return to their home countries after their training to convey knowledge and experience that they acquired during their Fellowship, thereby teaching countless young physicians and providing critical enhancement to kidney disease care in their local communities.
 A recent survey indicated that upon completion of training and return to their home countries, over 80% of the fellows are now in positions in local academic centers with direct impact on clinical care and teaching.

 Over the past two decades, the ISN Fellowship Program has served as an effective vehicle for conveying knowledge, skills, experience and opportunities to younger renal physicians from less privileged parts of the world.
-Over 500 nephrologists from developing nations have received invaluable training, thanks to the Fellowship Program.
+Over 700 nephrologists from low and middle income countries have received invaluable training, thanks to the Fellowship Program.

 ISN is now launching the ISN Reverse Fellowship